projectatomic/atomic-enterprise-training/eap-latest-setup.md

 Effectively, Ansible is going to install and configure node software on all the nodes and master software just on `ae-master.example.com`.

+### Add Cloud Domain

+[//]: # (TODO: /etc/sysconfig/openshift-master -> ???)

+If you want default routes (we'll talk about these later) to automatically get the right domain (the one you configured earlier with your wildcard DNS), then you should edit `/etc/sysconfig/openshift-master` and add the following:

+[//]: # (TODO: OPENSHIFT_ROUTE_SUBDOMAIN -> ???)

+    OPENSHIFT_ROUTE_SUBDOMAIN=cloudapps.example.com

+Or modify it appropriately for your domain.

 There was also some information about "regions" and "zones" in the hosts file.
 Let's talk about those concepts now.